West Coast Railway (Victoria): Demise

 West Coast Railway encountered a series of operational difficulties during 2003/04 which adversely affected its business.
 The death of one of the company's founding principals, Gary McDonald, on 25 April 2003 removed the guiding light and spirit of the company.
 The closure of the Warrnambool line between Melbourne and Geelong for five weeks in January and February 2004, to allow its rebuilding as part of the 160 km/h (100 mph) Regional Fast Rail project, meant that the company had to replace rail services with road coaches during the period of the works, with a resulting drop in passenger numbers.

 In May 2004 (two months after rail services had resumed), the Victorian Department of Infrastructure issued an alert on stress cracks on the underframes of the B class and S class locomotives, including the units owned by West Coast Railway.
 Once again the company was forced to replace two of its three daily-return rail services with road coaches.
+The company intended at the time to repair four of the seven engines on their roster, but chose not to use T Class locomotives to operate their trains in the meantime due to the lower power and maximum speeds.

 There had also been a change in government transport policy following the election of the Bracks State Government.
 In light of the failure of privatisation of V/Line Passenger, then Opposition transport spokesman Geoff Leigh predicting the proposed re-tendering of statewide regional rail operations in 2006 would result in West Coast Railway being "executed".

-Although West Coast Railway stated as late as May 2004 its intention to negotiate a new contract to operate Warrnambool services beyond the expiry of its existing contract in June 2004, with the expected locomotive repair bill to be in excess of $1 million it decided not to seek a renewal.
-On 31 August 2004, West Coast Railway operated its final services with V/Line resuming services the following day.
+Although West Coast Railway stated as late as May 2004 its intention to negotiate a new contract to operate Warrnambool services beyond the expiry of its existing contract in June 2004, with the expected locomotive repair bill to be in excess of $1 million, by early June the company had decided to not renew the operating contract.

-Most of the diesel locomotives were sold to Chicago Freight Car Leasing Australia.
-R711 was allocated to Steamrail Victoria by its owners.
+As late as 9 June 2004, West Coast Railway was still expected to be involved in the restoration of steam locomotives A^{2}996 and Y112.